-Brushing And Flossing Tips For Kids Lake Oswego, OR
+Brushing and Flossing Tips For Kids

 At Nicholas Dose, DMD, we encourage you and your children to maintain a high standard of dental hygiene to act as a preventative against cavities and infection.
 We are always on hand to give you information and treatment as needed, but there are steps you can take at home to help make sure that your tooth care lasts.
 It is important to establish home habits relating to dental hygiene early in life to maximize their lasting effectiveness and to lessen the likelihood of needing tools like dental crowns to deal with damaged teeth.
 Teaching your children to brush and floss is a key first step in doing so.